Bhanushali: Communities

 Bhanushalis are at present divided into two subgroups, according to where they live.
 The Kutchhi Bhanushali community have ancestry in the Kutch region, and the Halari Bhanushali community have ancestry in the Halari (Jamnagar) region.

 Occupation

-Bhanushali belongs to the Suryavanshi Kshatriya clan and fought as a warrior.
 Bhanushalis are mainly involved in agriculture and farming and others who migrated are mainly involved in big businesses.

 Religion

 Bhanushalis worship different kuldevis as per their clan names / surnames.
 They follow Hindu customs and beliefs.
 They also worship Veer Dada Jashraj and claim, like Lohanas, that he belonged to their community.
 Bhanushalis chiefly worship Hinglaj, whose main temple, Hinglaj Mata mandir is in Baluchistan, their ancestral home.
 They worship Karan from Mahabharta as Karan Dada.

 Lohanas

 Bhanushalis shared their early home in Sindh with Lohanas and seem to share history.
 Like Lohanas, Bhanushalis are involved in trading and gained visibility in business.
 Like Lohanas they worship Dada Jashraj as their kuladevata and Harkor, as Kuldevi.
 Many Bhanushalis surnames are also found among Lohana community.